 Credit risk is the risk that counterparty will not meet its obligations under a contract, leading to a financial loss.
-The Group is exposed to credit risk from operating activities (primarily for accounts receivables and notes receivables) and from its financing activities, including bank deposits and other financial instruments.
+The Group is exposed to credit risk from operating activities (primarily for trade receivables and notes receivables) and from its financing activities, including bank deposits and other financial instruments.

-Customer credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to customer credit risk management.
-Credit limits are established for all customers based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc.
+Credit risk is managed by each business unit subject to the Group's established policy, procedures and control relating to credit risk management.
+Credit limits are established for all counter parties based on their financial position, rating from credit rating agencies, historical experience, prevailing economic condition and the Group's internal rating criteria etc. Certain counter parties' credit risk will also be managed by taking credit enhancing procedures, such as requesting for prepayment or insurance.

-As of December 31, 2017 and 2016, accounts receivable from top ten customers represent 86.70% and 90.77% of the total accounts receivable of the Group, respectively.
-The credit concentration risk of other accounts receivable are relatively not significant.
+As of December 31, 2018 and 2017, trade receivables from top ten customers represent 80.96% and 86.70% of the total trade receivables of the Group, respectively.
+The credit concentration risk of other trade receivable is insignificant.

-Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
-The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating and with no significant default risk.
+Credit risk from balances with banks and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
+The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies and government entities with good credit rating.
 Consequently, there is no significant credit risk for these counter parties.